noudess/docs-main/XAMPP-for-Windows.md

 ***

 1. Select the appropriate installer package for your system.
-It is recommended to install in your root directory (i.e. C:\xampp) to alleviate problems with permissions and folders with spaces in the name.
+It is recommended to install in your root directory (i.e. c:\xampp) to alleviate problems with permissions and folders with spaces in the name.
 2. Install the program with the following at a minimum: MySQL, Apache, PHP, and Perl.